miiskin/api-toolchain-template/README.md

-# Develop a Cloud Foundry app with GitHub.com
+# Deploy miiskin server api using a toolchain

 This toolchain template is made for building and deploying the miiskin server api to a Bluemix environment.